From A for AGF Videoforschung to Z for zapping, the most important technical terms in video research are explained here.

 The function of the broadcast master is to assign measured usage to broadcast elements such as programme, advertisement, etc. Components of the broadcast master include the programme directory, rate files and programme codes.

-In the AGF system, the broadcasting day begins at 3:00 a.m. and lasts until 2:59 a.m. of the following day.
-All programmes during this time interval are assigned to the same calendar date.
-Under this definition, the data change occurs at 3:00 in the morning.
-This division of time, which differs from the customary calendar definition, has proved to be expedient for programme and advertisement planning by reason of viewer behavior.
-Among other things, this ensures that all data on TV usage during the previous television day can be retrieved at the same time during the night and reported in the morning.
+In the AGF system, the broadcast day begins at 3:00 in the morning and lasts until 3:00 the following night.
+All broadcasts in this time period are given the same calendar date.
+According to this definition, the date change takes place at 03:00 in the morning.
+This division, which deviates from the usual calendar, has proved to be expedient for programme and advertising planning because of audience behaviour.
+This ensures, among other things, that when data is retrieved at night, all data on television usage of the previous television day can be retrieved simultaneously and reported in the morning.

 In the AGF Panel, build-up refers to increasing the number of panel households.
 This is done to improve the validity of data at the regional level or to make more cases available for analyzing more deeply sub-divided target groups.
 In the AGF Panel, the evaluation quality of AGF data for smaller German states is ensured by regionally increasing the number of panel households (= disproportional build-up).